acend/cilium-basics-training/content/en/docs/09/_index.md

 {{% alert title="Note" color="primary" %}}
-Although so far we used Helm to install and update Cilium, enabling Cilium using Helm currently has some bugs, therefore we use the `cilium` CLI to achieve this task.
-TODO: Clarify which bugs?
+Although so far we used Helm to install and update Cilium, enabling Cilium using Helm currently [unsupported](https://github.com/cilium/cilium/pull/17851).
+We have to make an exception from the rule to never mix Helm and CLI installations and do it with the CLI.
 {{% /alert %}}

 ```bash